Amanieu/parking_lot/README.md

 - `Mutex` and `Once` will use 1 word of space instead of 1 byte.
 - You will have to use `lazy_static!` to statically initialize `Mutex`, `Condvar` and `RwLock` types instead of `const fn`.
+- `RwLock` will not be able to take advantage of hardware lock elision for readers, which improves performance when there are multiple readers.
 - Slightly less efficient code may be generated for `compare_exchange` operations.
 This should not affect architectures like x86 though.